mjbuckley/format-weather-data/README.md

 ## How It Works

 The jsocnreate.js file is responsible for organizing the raw data and outputting it in a usable format.
 When run from the command line, it will process the data in the data directory and output five JSON files to be used by City Weather Match.
-To generate the files, run to the following command from the root of the format-weather-data directory:
+To generate the files, run the following command from the root of the format-weather-data directory:

 ```
 node jsoncreate.js